Dictionary of Revolutionary Marxism

 LABOR UNIONS

 “It appears strange that we should have to point out to a section of the International the usefulness and extraordinary importance of the trade union movement....
 The trade union is the cradle of the labor movement, for working people naturally turn first to that which affects their daily life, and they consequently combine first with their fellows by trades.
 It therefore becomes the duty of the International not merely to assist the existing trade unions, and, before all, to lead them to the right path, i.e., to internationalize them, but also to establish new ones where possible.
-The economic conditions are driving the trade unions with irrestible force from the economic to the political struggle, against the propertied classes—a truth which is known to all those who observe the labor movement with open eyes.” —General Council of the First International to Section 3 in Chicago, June 3, 1874.
+The economic conditions are driving the trade unions with irresistible force from the economic to the political struggle, against the propertied classes—a truth which is known to all those who observe the labor movement with open eyes.” —General Council of the First International to Section 3 in Chicago, June 3, 1874.
 Quoted in Political Affairs [CPUSA], March 1969, p.
 58.

 TRADE UNIONISM (As Merely Reformist Struggle)